|Nutrition Facts (per serving)|

-Place the anise seeds in a pot with the water and bring to boil.
-Remove from heat, cover, and let cool to lukewarm.
+Place the anise seeds in a pot with 1 1/2 cups water and bring to boil.
+Remove from the heat, cover, and let cool to lukewarm.

-Add the yeast, anise seed water from previous step (including the seeds), and sugar to the bowl of a standing mixer.
+Add the yeast, the anise seed water from previous step (including the seeds), and the sugar to the bowl of a standing mixer.
 Let rest 5 minutes.

-Add the flour, the vegetable shortening, and the salt and mix on low speed with the dough hook attachment until well blended.
+Add the all-purpose flour, vegetable shortening or butter, and the salt and mix on low speed with the dough hook attachment until well blended.

 Slowly add the bread flour and continue to knead.
-Knead dough for about 5 minutes, (you can also knead it by hand) until it is smooth and elastic and pulls away smoothly from the sides of the bowl.
+Knead the dough for about 5 minutes until it is smooth and elastic and pulls away smoothly from the sides of the bowl.
 Add a couple more tablespoons flour if the dough seems too sticky.

-Place dough in an oiled bowl and let rise for one hour.
+Place the dough in an oiled bowl and let rise for one hour.

-Punch down dough and separate into golfball size pieces (about 35 grams each).
+Punch down the dough and separate into golfball size pieces (about 35 grams each).
 Roll each piece into a ball.
-Cover balls with plastic wrap and let rest for 5 minutes.
+Cover the balls with plastic wrap and let rest for 5 minutes.

 Flatten each ball into a slightly oval shape, about 3 inches wide and 4-5 inches long, using a rolling pin if necessary.

-Preheat oven to 375 degrees.
-Mix 1 egg with 1 tablespoon water and brush tops and sides of rolls with egg mixture.
+Preheat the oven to 375 degrees.
+Mix 1 egg with 1 tablespoon water and brush the tops and sides of rolls with egg mixture.
 Let rolls rise in a warm place for a half hour.

 Bake the rolls in a preheated oven for 12 to 25 minutes until they are golden brown.
 Serve warm or at room temperature.